 Let grace flow for generationsContact Us

-Leaving a gift
+Why leave a gift

-in your will
+in your will?

 “Grace has certainly flowed into our lives and we have been greatly blessed.
 That’s why we wanted to be sure that our wills were doing God’s will and bringing hope and relief to others after our lifetimes.
 We’ve always supported the work of Anglican Aid both in Australia and overseas and now we can be certain that support can continue.
 After providing first for our family and loved ones, we included a bequest to Anglican Aid…”